 A URL parameter processed by Yandex.Metrica using a special algorithm.
 It's not displayed in the "URL parameters" report.
 Instead, it's included in special reports.
 This lets you create more intuitive and thorough analytic segments.

 A numerical value that is based on an attribute of a session or pageview.
 This amount can be the total or average.
-For example, pageviews are calculated as the sum of values, while session depth is the average value.
+For example, pageviews are calculated as the total of all values, and session depth is calculated as the average value.

 - A unique number that identifies the data store associated with the tag.
 It is assigned by the system automatically when the tag is created, and can't be changed.
 It is specified during initialization of the tag on a page.

 A session is considered a bounce if it meets all of the following criteria at once:

 - The session length was less than the length set for bounce tracking (by default, 15 seconds).

 - A “non-bounce” service event was not registered.

 The “non-bounce” service event is generated in the browser when the set bounce tracking time has passed since the beginning of the session.
 The registered event time might differ from the actual time due to discrepancies in the time on the server and on the client, or due to latency in sending the event.
 As a result, a non-bounce session might be registered that is shorter than 15 seconds (or whatever time you set).